johnpapa/angular-styleguide/a1/README.md

     Note: Regarding dependency injection, see [Manually Identify Dependencies](#manual-annotating-for-dependency-injection).

     Note: Note that the directive's controller is outside the directive's closure.
 This style eliminates issues where the injection gets created as unreachable code after a `return`.

+    Note: Life-style hooks were introduced in Angular 1.5.
+Initialization logic that relies on bindings being present should be put in the controller's $onInit() method, which is guarranteed to always be called after the bindings have been assigned.

   ```html
   <div my-example max="77"></div>